 What makes paella great for occasions is that it can be cooked in bulk so is perfect for when you have a lot of guests to cater for.

 You’d be hard-pressed to find someone who doesn’t like lamb chops (unless they’re a vegan, of course).
 The beauty of lamb chops is that they’re so versatile – they can be dressed up for weddings or dressed down for birthdays, making them extremely versatile.

 What’s more, they can be cooked in bulk which is handy for events with a high number of attendees.

 Popular dishes include Greek lamb chops seasoned with oregano, lemon, and garlic, tandoori lamb chops served with kombucha salad, lamb chops with borlotti beans, or even polenta crusted chops.

 You can pretty much serve lamb chops with whatever you want, making them a fail-safe option for any occasion.

 The perfect accompaniment for almost any meal is dumplings.
 They are widely believed to have originated in China as a way to fend off the effects of the cold.

-They were originally made using mutton, chilis and herbs which were wrapped inside a dough and them steamed.
+They were originally made using mutton, chilis, and herbs which were wrapped inside the dough and steamed.
 Doing this bound the ingredients inside the parcel and kept everything warm.
 It was thought the warm packages warmed the eater and the herbs improved circulation which – it was believed – prevented frostbite.

 Thousands of years since their creation, dumplings have been adapted and modernized to suit a wide range of tastes.